abgroen/abgroen/content/authors/admin/_index.md

 - Visitors
 ---

+I grew up in a suburban area near Fredericia, a midsize city in southern Jutland, Denmark.
+I have been offered a PhD scholarship at Aarhus University, that is the same place I studied Political Science from 2014 to 2019.

-Anders Grøn is a PhD fellow-to-be of public leadership at Crown Prince Frederik Center for Public Leadership, which resides at Dept. of Political Science, Aarhus University.
-His research interests include collaborative leadership, organizational coordination and data science.
+My PhD will focus on public leadership and I will be affiliated with the  <a href = "https://ps.au.dk/en/crown-prince-frederik-center-for-public-leadership/" rel ="follow"><strong>Crown Prince Frederik Center for Public Leadership</strong></a>.
+My research interests include collaborative leadership, organizational coordination and data science.